 If I had a quarter for every time my husband has requested this Chocolate Pudding Cake, I could hire a personal chef to make it for him.
 I might have enough left over to take a little vacation.
 Maybe wallpaper the bathroom in twenty dollar bills?
-I could… ok, you get the idea.
+I could… okay, you get the idea.
 He loves this cake.
 And I love him, so I make it.
 A lot.

 I must admit, the man has good taste.
 Chocolate Pudding Cake is pretty incredible.

 The cooking method for this cake is kind of unusual.
 You spread the chocolate cake batter into the baking dish before sprinkling the top with a combination of brown sugar and unsweetened cocoa.
 Then you pour boiling water over everything and slide it into the oven.
 While baking, the soft, crackly cake layer rises to the top, and the rich hot fudge pudding sinks to the bottom.
 It is a match made in heaven.